rikulehtonen/ATAG/README.md

-# Foobar
+# ATAG

-Foobar is a Python library for dealing with word pluralization.
+This is a experimental tool that combines reinforcement learning and test libraries to build tests.

 ## Installation